Olivia-Coefield/Collection-and-Circulation-Analysis/README.md

 |   Total Circulation    |   Numeric           |   Any number                                        |   The total number of times the item has circulated since being entered into the system.                                                                  |
 |   Annual Circulation   |   Numeric           |   Any number                                        |   The number of times the item circulated in the year observed.                                                                                           |# Metadata
 # Security
+This data is freely available to the public.
 # Contact
+Olivia Coefield, oc22@uw.edu